-Andrew Jackson’s Hermitage is one of the largest, most visited presidential homes in the United States and one of Nashville’s top-rated attractions.
+Andrew Jackson’s Hermitage, home of the 7th president, is the third most visited presidential home in the nation and one of Nashville’s top-rated attractions.
 Located only minutes from downtown and Gaylord Opryland resort, this is a must-do when visiting Music City.

-This 1,120-acre National Historic Landmark features over 30 historic buildings, a seasonal wagon tour, walking trails, beautiful gardens and grounds, and much, much more.
+This National Historic Landmark features more than 30 historic buildings, a wagon tour, walking trails, beautiful gardens and grounds and much, much more.
 The Hermitage mansion is considered to be the most accurately preserved early presidential home in the country.
-In recent years, new interpretive initiatives and programs have enhanced the experience of some 225,000 annual visitors.
-The Hermitage is Tennessee’s top-rated historic home.
+In recent years, new interpretive initiatives and programs have enhanced the experience of more than 230,000 annual visitors.

-While on-site, be sure to experience the powerful new orientation film, "Jackson,” and the state-of-art exhibition, “Andrew Jackson: Born for a Storm.”
-This engaging exhibit brings to life the rich story of Andrew Jackson’s meteoric rise from his humble beginnings to his presidency through bold visuals and a series of interactive displays.
+All tickets include access to the Andrew Jackson Center, where the film, "Jackson," is shown, as well as where the exhibits are located.
+The state-of-art exhibition, “Andrew Jackson: Born for a Storm,” brings to life the rich story of Andrew Jackson’s meteoric rise from his humble beginnings to his presidency through bold visuals and a series of interactive displays.
 The three pivotal stages of Jackson’s astonishing life are highlighted: his modest origins as an orphan, his resiliency as a General and his visionary leadership as a President.